visionarylab/cloud-file-manager/readme.md

 You can preview thse deployments from a web browser at: https://cloud-file-manager.concord.org/branch/<branch-name>/

+As of 2020-04-22 pushing the `production` branch will update the production version of the CFM app.

 ## Integrating Cloud File Manager

 There are two ways to integrate Cloud File Manager into an application